Limit Local Spending and Debt

 Property tax reform cannot succeed in a system where local spending remains uncapped.

 State-level discipline, however imperfect, at least acknowledges that spending growth must reflect economic growth.
-Local governments, by contrast, may increase appropriations and incur debt without a binding population-plus-inflation framework.
+Local governments, by contrast, may increase appropriations and incur new debt without a binding population-plus-inflation framework.

 Debt deepens the problem.
 Certificates of obligation and bond issuances lock in tax burdens for decades, often without meaningful voter participation.